 The Phoenix Environmental Chambers can be retrofitted to existing Phoenix machines, or any other make of test machine frame.
 They can be supplied with the necessary heating, environmental controls and accessories, or designed to work with existing customer equipment.

-Using a Phoenix Environmental Chamber you can test under vacuum, inert gas, corrosive gas and oxygen enriched atmospheres, including humidity control.
+Using our temperature controlled test chambers you can test under vacuum, inert gas, corrosive gas and oxygen enriched atmospheres, including humidity control.

 The same overall chamber body can be used for the full range of conditions, the front door, seals and viewing ports may vary to support different atmospheres or non-contact measuring devices, i.e. thermal imaging requires a different type of glass to a DIC system.